-PI 2.1.2 s a strategy in place for managing retained species that is designed to ensure the hery does not pose a risk of serious or irreversible harm to retained species SG Issue Met?
+PI 2.1.2 There is a strategy in place for managing retained species that is designed to ensure the fishery does not pose a risk of serious or irreversible harm to retained species SG Issue Met?
 (Y/N) Justification/Rationale It is clear that the activity of the UoC results in a low incidence of cod capture, and that the North Sea Cod Recovery Plan is starting to show signs of success, with levels of F continually falling and the SSB increasing from a low point in 2008.
-100 a Y There is a strategy in place for managing retained species.
-Catches in the saithe trawl fishery contain a limited number of non-targer species, few of which make more than 1% of the catch.
-The most important component of the catch of non-target species is code (2.68% of UoC catch 2007-2011), which is depleted in the North Sea, and code catches by the saithe trawl fishery are subject to the Cod Recovery Plan (EC Regulation 1342/2008), which constrains exploitation to a level that is considered by ICES to ensure that the international fishery does not hinder the recovery and rebuilding of the North Sea code stock.
-All of the code caught by Kutterfisch saithe trawlers is landed, and landings are made within the small (150t) code quota allocated to the Kutterfisch vessels, which represents around 0.4% of total international code landings from the North Sea.
-Landings of haddock, hake, pollack, ling and monkfish are controlled by the same system of TACs and quotas, aimed at sustainable exploitation, and are minimised by the client's strategy to target adult saithe, in particular the use of 120+mm mesh cod ends. b N Testing supports high confidence that the strategy will work, based on information directly about the fishery and/or species involved.
-Although there is clear evidence that the fishery retains only very small amounts of non-target species (see Table 3), there is little information available about the stock status of many of these species, so this PI is not unambiguously met. c Y There is clear evidence that the strategy is being implemented successfully.
+100 а Y There is a strategy in place for managing retained species.
+Catches in the saithe trawl fishery contain a limited number of non-target species, few of which make more than 1% of the catch.
+The most important component of the catch of non-target species is cod (2.68% of UoC catch 2007-2011), which is depleted in the North Sea, and cod catches by the saithe trawl fishery are subject to the Cod Recovery Plan (EC Regulation 1342/2008), which constrains exploitation to a level that is considered by ICES to ensure that the international fishery does not hinder the recovery and rebuilding of the North Sea cod stock.
+All of the cod caught by Kutterfisch saithe trawlers is landed, and landings are made within the small (150t) cod quota allocated to the Kutterfisch vessels, which represents around 0.4% of total international cod landings from the North Sea. b N Testing supports high confidence that the strategy will work, based on information directly about the fishery and/or species involved.
+Although there is clear evidence that the fishery retains only very small amounts of non-target species (see Table 3), there is little information available about the stock status of many of these species, so this PI is not unambiguously met. с Y There is clear evidence that the strategy is being implemented successfully.
 It is clear that, under present circumstances, the activity of the UoC results in a low incidence of capture and retention of non-target species.
-With reference to cod, there is clear evidence that the North Sea Cod Recovery Plar is starting to show signs of success, with levels of F continually falling and the SSE increasing from a low point in 2008.
+With reference to cod, there is clear evidence that the North Sea Cod Recovery Plan is starting to show signs of success, with levels of F continually falling and the SSB increasing from a low point in 2008.
 Frequent monitoring trips by observers demonstrate that mesh sizes >120 mm are always used and that catches of most other species represent less that 1% of the total international landings of these species taken either from the North Sea and Skagerrak or the appropriate stock unit.
 The cod recovery plan and the reports of observer trips provide clear evidence that the strategy for minimising capture of non-target species is being implemented

-Document: MSC Full Assessment Reporting Template V1.2 page 83 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 83 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03